actris-cloudnet/dataportal-docs/api/data-portal.md

 - `altitude`: Elevation of the site from mean sea level in meters.
 - `gaw`: Global Atmosphere Watch identifier. `null` if the site does not have one.
 - `dvasId`: DVAS data portal station identifier. `null` if site is not listed in the DVAS portal.
-- `country`: The country or subdivision in which the site resides.
-Human-readable.
+- `country`: Human-readable name for the country or subdivision in which the site resides.
-- `countryCode`: Two-letter country code according to [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). `null` if code is not set or available.
+- `countryCode`: Two-letter country code according to [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). `null` if the code is not set or available.
-- `countrySubdivisionCode`: Country subdivision code according to [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2). `null` if code is not set or available.
+- `countrySubdivisionCode`: Country subdivision code according to [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2). `null` if the code is not set or available.

 Example query: